 Hello, my name’s Graham Jones, I’m a British astrophysicist and science communicator based in Japan.

-In the 1990s I worked for the Conservatives (one of the main political parties in the UK) as constituency agent for two members of parliament.
-In the 2000s I was a director, company secretary and part-owner of Language is Everything Ltd, a UK-based interpreting and translation company.
+In the 1990s I worked in UK politics as constituency agent for two members of parliament.
+In the 2000s I was a director and part-owner of a UK-based interpreting and translation company.